redhat-cop/ninja-board/README.md

 ...
 ```

-Alternatively, you can target each of the environments for deployment by prepending `dev_` or `prod_` before each variable.s
+Alternatively, you can target each of the environments for deployment by prepending `dev_` or `prod_` before each
+variable.

 #### Getting your google drive credentials.json file
 ```